 Students participating in fieldwork experiences assume professional roles and responsibilities, including service and care delivery to clients.
 In compliance with accreditation standards, fieldwork provides experiences with diverse client groups across the lifespan; to persons with psychosocial, physical, and/or developmental performance deficits; and in various service delivery models reflective of current practice in the profession.
-Consistent presence on scheduled fieldwork days is required for successful completion (refer to the Level I fieldwork portion of each practice immersion course syllabus and the procedure for absences from Level II fieldwork in the Fieldwork Manual for details).
+Consistent presence on scheduled fieldwork days is required for successful completion (refer to the Level I fieldwork portion of each practice immersion course syllabus and Guidelines and Procedures for Absences in the Fieldwork and Capstone Manual).